All Episodes

 Unimportant.

-If an adult I was friends with Caitlin Jenner when Caitlin was Bruce Jenner, and we've remained friends to this day.
+If an adult look, I was friends with Caitlin Jenner when Caitlin was Bruce Jenner, and we've remained friends to this day.

-We've had really open, frankly, enlightening conversations about the whole topic, both on air and off air.
+We've had really open, frankly, enlightening conversations about the whole topic, both on-air and off-air.

 Okay, but that's her choice.